tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 **Community/Ecosystem diversity** is the variety of habitats, biotic communities, and ecological processes in the biosphere.
 It is the diversity at ecosystem level due to diversity of niches, trophic levels and ecological processes like nutrient cycles, food webs, energy flow and several biotic interactions.
 India with its alpine meadows, rain forests, mangroves, coral reefs, grass lands and deserts has one of the greatest ecosystem diversity on earth.

+### Magnitude of biodiversity

-**12.1.3 Magnitude of biodiversity** Biodiversity is often quantified as the
+Biodiversity is often quantified as the

 number of species in a region at a given time.
 The current estimate of different species on earth is around 8-9 million.
 However, we really don’t know the exact magnitude of our natural wealth.
 This is called the ‘The Taxonomic impediment’.
 So far about 1.5 million species of microorganisms, animals and plants have been